Generic Name: infliximab (Intravenous route)

-Your body's ability to fight infection may be reduced while you are using infliximab.
+Your body's ability to fight an infection may be reduced while you are using infliximab.
 It is very important that you call your doctor at the first sign of any infection.
-Check with your doctor right away if you or your child have any of the following symptoms while receiving this medicine: fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.
+Check with your doctor right away if you have a fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.

 Serious skin reactions can occur while you are using this medicine.
-Check with your doctor right away if you or your child have any of the following symptoms while receiving this medicine: blistering, peeling, or loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in your mouth, or unusual tiredness or weakness.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in your mouth, or unusual tiredness or weakness.

 A small number of people (including children and teenagers) who have used this medicine have developed certain types of cancer.
 This is more common in patients who have lung diseases (eg, emphysema, COPD) or are heavy smokers, and in psoriasis patients who have had phototherapy treatment for a long time.
 Phototherapy treatment is ultraviolet light or sunlight combined with oral medicine to make your skin sensitive to light.
-Some teenagers and young adults with Crohn's disease or ulcerative colitis also developed a rare type of cancer called hepatosplenic T-cell lymphoma.
-Talk with your doctor if you or your child have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, or unexplained weight loss.
-Also, check with your doctor right away if your skin has red, scaly patches, or raised bumps that are filled with pus.
+Some teenagers and young adults with Crohn disease or ulcerative colitis also developed a rare type of cancer called hepatosplenic T-cell lymphoma.
+Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, unexplained weight loss, or red, scaly patches, or raised bumps with pus on the skin.

 Using this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma).
 If you have any changes or growths on your skin, tell your doctor right away.

-While you or your child are being treated with infliximab, do not have any immunizations (vaccines) without your doctor's approval.
-Live virus vaccines should not be given to patients who are using infliximab.
-Additionally, make sure your doctor knows if you received infliximab while you were pregnant because it may be necessary to wait before giving your child a live vaccine.
-Your child's vaccinations need to be current before he or she begins using infliximab.
-Be sure to ask your child's doctor if you have any questions about this.
+While you are being treated with infliximab, do not have any immunizations (vaccines) without your doctor's approval.
+Live virus vaccines should not be given with infliximab.
+Your child's vaccinations must be current before using infliximab.
+Talk to your child's doctor if you have any questions about this.

 It is important to have your heart checked closely if you receive infliximab.
-Call your doctor right away if you or your child have shortness of breath, swelling in the ankles and feet, or a sudden weight gain.
+Call your doctor right away if you have shortness of breath, swelling in the ankles and feet, or a sudden weight gain.

 Remicade Side Effects